logo for pictures-of-cats.org

 snowshoe cat

-The Snowshoe Cat is a deliberate hybridization of the Siamese and the American Bicolor cats.
-The breed began in 1960 in Philadelphia, USA.
 This was an era when a number of new breeds were being created or discovered.
-This is a rare breed.
+This is a fairly rare breed (6/10 where 10 = the most rare, on my estimation).

 snowshoe cat